Why Do You Need a Certified Professional Employer Organization Bond?

 A Certified Professional Employer Organization Bond or CPEO Bond is a surety bond that is required by the IRS in order for a Professional Employer Organization (PEO) to be identified as a Certified Professional Employer Organization (CPEO).
 A professional employer organization (PEO) is an entity that enters into an agreement with a business client to perform, among other tasks, the federal employment tax withholding, reporting and payment functions related to workers performing services for the client.
 This bond is required of a PEO in order to obtain designation as a Certified Professional Employer Organization (CPEO).
 The Internal Revenue Service is the requiring authority, therefore the obligee.

 In order to qualify as a CPEO, a PEO is required to file a surety bond (the bond form can be found here); the required amount is a minimum of $50,000 to a maximum that may not to exceed $1 million.
 The surety bond amount is calculated as 5% of the PEO’s federal tax liabilities under 26 U.S.C.
 Section 3511 for the period April 1st of any calendar year through March 31st of the following calendar year.
+If you would like to better understand how a surety bond works, you can find all the information you need in our FAQ section.

 CPEO Certification Benefits